lexemlang/lexem/specification/functional/statements.md

 The conditional statements can also be used inside an expression.
 In these cases it is always required that the conditional returns a value, so the value of the last statement executed is returned as a result.

-If the conditional expression has no `else` clause and the condition does not match, a `null` value is returned.
+If the conditional expression has no `else` clause and the condition does not match, a `nil` value is returned.

 ## Selective statements